 ■ Standard Poodles

-If you have a dog that is susceptible to bloat, due to the size and proportion of their chest cavity, what can a pet owner do to mitigate the chances of their dog getting bloat?
+If you have a dog that is susceptible to bloat due to the size and proportion of their chest cavity, what can a pet owner do to mitigate the chances of their dog getting bloat?
 There are several steps you can take.

 ■ Slow your dog’s eating down.
-Use puzzle feeders, put an obstacle in their feeding dish, and spread food out so that the dog cannot eat as quickly and inadvertently take in excess air when feeding, which contributes to gas build up and bloat.
+Use puzzle feeders, put an obstacle in their feeding dish, and spread food out so that your dog cannot eat as quickly and inadvertently take in excess air when feeding, which contributes to gas build up and bloat.

 ■ Separate dogs, and other pets, at feeding time if competitive eating is contributing to them gulping down their meals.